ELITR/pipeliner/README.md

 ## Logging
-To enable automated logging, first provide the directory where the logs should be stored to `Pipeliner`'s constructor (default is `/dev/null`).
+To enable automated logging, first provide the directory where the logs should be stored to `Pipeliner`'s constructor (default is `/dev/null`, i.e. no logs).
 A subdirectory with the current timestamp will be created.

 ```python
 p = Pipeliner(logsDir="./logs")
 ```

-Then, either enable logging on all edges with `p.logging = True`, or specify the edges you want to be logged with the `isLogged` param: `p.addEdge(fromComponent, "outputName", toComponent, "inputName", isLogged=True)`.
-The data flowing on that edge will also be captured to a file named `{outputName}2{inputName}.log` file in the specified logging folder.
+ The data flowing on all edges will also be captured to a file named `{outputName}2{inputName}.log` file in the specified logging folder.

 ## Visualization
 To see a (bit crude) visualization of the created graph, use `p.draw` (make sure you got `matplotlib` installed).